gharials/dev-path/docs/internet-web/web-pages.md

     The JavaScript `document` object allows any JavaScript code to communicate with the HTML document.
 The `document` object has methods, like `getElementById`, that allow accessing elements of the HTML document.
 It also has methods to modify the HTML document, like `createElement`, `appendChild`, etc.

     Without the `document` object, programmers would have to write complex code to access and modify the HTML document.
 The `document` object removes that complexity and provides a simple way to interact with the HTML document.
 Therefore, the `document` object is an API that allows JavaScript functions to communicate with the HTML document.

-### Event handling: calling JavaScript from HTML

-HTML elements can associate functions with its _events_; those functions are called _event handlers._ For example, `<element onclick="function1()"/>` means call `function1` when element is clicked; `<element onload="function2()"/>` means call `function2` when element loads.
-Here both `function1` and `function2` are defined in the linked JavaScript files.
-Here is an exhaustive list of [HTML events](https://www.w3schools.com/jsref/dom_obj_event.asp).

-An HTML file may have one or more [linked JavaScript files](#linking-resources-with-an-html-file) containing the functions associated with various events in the HTML file.
-Functions have access to the HTML document with the `document` object.
-HTML elements can be accessed with the `document` object in [several ways](https://www.w3schools.com/js/js_htmldom_document.asp): `document.getElementById` is a popular way.

-The architecture in summary: _perform some operation (function) when something happens (event) to an element._

 ### Applications of client-side JavaScript